-Changes to the dissertation registration details (dissertation title, name of advisor, registration credit hours and billing hours) are emailed to the Office of the Registrar by the program director before the end of the add and drop period of the corresponding registration semester.
+Changes to the dissertation registration details (dissertation title, name of advisor, registration credit hours and billing hours) are emailed to the Office of the Registrar by the program coordinator/head of department before the end of the add and drop period of the corresponding registration semester.

-In addition, and before the end of the add and drop period of the registration semester, the program director will email the Office of the Registrar a list of the names and ID numbers of those students approved to interrupt their dissertation continuous enrollment.
+In addition, and before the end of the add and drop period of the registration semester, the program coordinator/head of department will email the Office of the Registrar a list of the names and ID numbers of those students approved to interrupt their dissertation continuous enrollment.